 So you will find ways to fusion drawing with your daily life.

-Remember to take care of your passion, your dreams.
+Remember to take care of your passion, and your dreams.

 As nobody else will do it for you.